NotWoods/cell-wall/README.md

 information, calendar appointments, and more.

 CellWall is my project to repurpose a batch of old hand-me-down cell phones into a useful display in my dorm room.
-It uses WebSockets to let each phone connect to a server and receive data about what to display.
+It uses ADB to let each phone connect to a server and receive data about what to display.

 ![](images/finished.jpg)